hashicorp/terraform-website/content/source/docs/enterprise/sentinel/manage-policies.html.md

 ~> **Important:** In order for Sentinel policies to be checked during runs, they must be added to at least one policy set that has been attached to a workspace.
 Policies that are not a member of a policy set, or are a member of a policy set that has not been attached to any workspaces, will not be checked during any runs in any workspace.

 To manage your organization's policy sets, navigate to the organization's settings page under "Policy Sets".
 From the "Policy Sets" section you can view, list, create, edit, and delete policy sets.
-When editing a policy set, you can change the list of member policies or workspaces that the policy set is attached to.
+Editing a policy set allows you to add or remove policies from the set, or attach or detach the policy set from workspaces.

 To create a new policy set, navigate to "Create Policy Set".